orpheus-db/implementation/README.md

 -->

 ### Configuration
 Users need to install PostgresSQL successfully (A tutorial of installing PostgresSQL on Mac OSX can be found [here][postgres-installation].)
-After starting PostgresSQL(e.g., via pg_ctl), users can call `createdb` to set up a new database with a new username and password.
+After starting PostgresSQL(e.g., via 'pg_ctl'), users can call `createdb` to create a new database with a new username and password.

 OrpheusDB needs to know where the underlying relational database-based storage engine is located before execution.
 To specify the associated parameters, change the corresponding fields in `config.yaml`.
 Moreover, users have to connect OrpheusDB to an existing PostgresSQL database and a valid user name via command `dh config`.